XDgov/data-design-standards/pages/components/source.md

 layout: components
 title: Source
 category: Components
-lead: Source data should be cited with all data visualizations to allow users to access the original data source.
+lead: Sources should be cited with all data visualizations to ensure users can access the underlying data.
 ---
 <p>
   Where possible, sources should include the frequency of data collection, the